Deepcuts/r3mux/README.md

 ### What it does

-The script will scan a specific folder for MKV files, will validate them using mkvalidator.exe
+The script will scan a specific folder for MKV files, will validate them using [mkvalidator.exe](https://www.matroska.org/downloads/mkvalidator.html), copy the video stream to the MP4 container and encode the audio stream to stereo AAC.

 ```markdown
 Syntax highlighted code block